watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 Use the url parameter `actionToken` and utilize Watson Work Services to verify the call.
 Authorize your app [as an App](../references/V1_oauth_token_client_credentials.yml) and access the action data with the `actionToken` - see [Get Action Context](./V1_GetActionContext.md).
 If the access to the action data is successful, then you can be sure that the call has been triggered by Watson Workspace.
-You will also get the action context data, which may include things like `spaceId` and `userId`.  `spaceId` is the unique ID of the space for which the action has been triggered.
-While `userId` is the unique ID of the user who triggers the action.

 <div class="tip">
   <img src="https://github.com/watsonwork/watsonwork-developer-docs/images/note_pencil.png" />
-  <p><strong>Note:</strong> If the implementation of the your explicit action handler page is still based on a version prior to 1.1.0 of the <a href="https://developer.watsonwork.ibm.com/docs/apps/get-action-context>Get Actiopn Context API</a>, then you have to do the oauth flow to verify the caller as a user of Watson Work Services, to obtain the user id and name, and to establish a link between the user's ID and the user's name.</p>
+  <p><strong>Note:</strong> If the implementation of the your explicit action handler page is still based on a version prior to 1.1.0 of the <a href="https://developer.watsonwork.ibm.com/docs/apps/get-action-context>Get Action Context API</a>, then you have to do the oauth flow to verify the caller as a user of Watson Work Services, to obtain the user id and name, and to establish a link between the user's ID and the user's name.</p>
 </div>